billkendrick/gemdrop_deluxe/docs/README.txt

 Note: You CANNOT grab and carry these special objects!

   Bomb - explodes, destroying any gems directly above, below, and to
          either side of it.
+(The background will flash when one goes off.)

   Wildcard - it will match any gems next to it or above it, often causing
              nice chain-reactions!

   Clock - this freezes the game for a moment.
 You still get to play,
           but no more new pieces will appear for a few seconds.
-(You'll hear a clicking sound until the clock stops.)
+(You'll hear a clicking sound until the clock stops, and the background will change colors.)
 This gives you some breathing room!

 ABOUT GEM DROP: